Why Do Cats Purr? The Science Behind the Sound

 Just like we humans show our emotions in various tones of voice, cats too speak volumes with the texture of their purrs.
 To the untrained ear, a purr is just a purr, but if you listen closely, there’s a whole glossary of feelings wrapped up in those vibrations.
 With a bit of observation and a lot of love, you can start to understand the subtle inflections in your cat’s purr and what they could mean.

 Take, for instance, the soft, consistent purr that seems to gently rise and fall as your cat breathes—it’s the epitome of feline happiness.
 It is the sound of a cat sunbathing in your adoration or simply delighting in the good life of catnip and catnaps.
-But turn the page to a more urgent, persistent purr, and you could be hearing a cat this is under the weather or in need of some tender loving care.
-It’s their way of nudging you to pay a little extra attention, of saying, “Hey, I might not be on top of my game today.”
+But turn the page to a more urgent, persistent purr, and you could be hearing a cat that’s under the weather or in need of some tender loving care.
+It is their way of nudging you to pay a little extra attention, of saying, “Hey, I might not be on top of my game today.”

 The key to this purring puzzle lies in really knowing your furry friend.
 Each cat is as individual as their purr, and what’s a chill purr for one might be an anxious purr for another.
 Spend enough time with your whiskered buddy, and you’ll likely become fluent in their purr language, finely tuning into the nuances that say, “I’m ecstatic,” “I need some love,” or even, “Please, can that vet visit wait for another day?”